Philipp Stehr

 Papers

 Expropriation as a measure of corporate reform - learning from the Berlin initiative.
-European Journal of Political Theory, Online First.
+European Journal of Political Theory, 24(1): 70-91.
 Link (Open Access)

 Work in Progress